neerajkondalkar/SpamBuster1/README.md

          3. Revan Jambhale

 SpamBuster app's aim is to provide spam free sms inbox.
-SMS will be filtered at server side using DMM and result will be returned to our app which has to be set to default.
+SMS will be filtered at server side using machine learning.
+Note : set the app as your default sms app.